Mimicking Production Behavior with Generated Mocks: Experimental Methodology

 \textbf{\emph{Protocol for RQ2}}: With RQ2, we analyse the ability of \rick to capture rich production contexts and turn them into test inputs and oracles that verify distinct aspects of their behavior.
 We answer RQ2 by dissecting the data captured by \rick as the three applications execute, as well as the tests generated by \rick using this data.
 First, to characterize the receiving object and parameters captured for the MUTs from production, we discuss the size of the serialized production state on disk.
 Second, we analyse the three kinds of oracles in the generated tests, specifically the assertion statement in the OO tests, and the number of verification statements in PO and CO tests.
 Furthermore, we report the number of external objects (fields and/or parameters) mocked within the tests, the stubs produced by \rick based on production observations, as well as the mock method calls.

 \textbf{\emph{Protocol for RQ3}}: With RQ3 we highlight the feasibility and complexity of automatically generating tests and mocks that successfully execute in order to mimic actual production behavior, in an isolated manner.
 In order to answer RQ3, we execute the generated tests, and we analyse the outcome.
 There are three possible outcomes of the execution of a generated test.
 First, a test is successfully executed if the oracles pass, implying that the test mimics the behavior of both the MUT and the mock method calls(s) observed by \rick in production.
 Second, a generated oracle may fail, meaning that the test and its mocks do not replicate the production observations.
-For example, objects recreated within the generated test through deserialization may not be identical to those observed in production \cite{9526340}.
-Third, during the execution of the test, a runtime exception may happen before the oracles are evaluated, suggesting that the interactions between the MUT and the mocked object are too complex to be handled in an automated way.
+For example, objects recreated within the generated test through deserialization may not be identical to those observed in production \cite{9526340}. \revisedthree{Third, during the execution of the test, a runtime exception may happen before the oracles are evaluated, rendering them useless.
+We report on those cases as well.}